 Setting used in conjunction with the above "Warning Unit" feature.
-Set this to how many megabytes when your space remaining feature turns to your chosen warning color.
-Note: may be used in conjunction with a handy script if you need to ration the amount of photos you take on a long vacation.
+Set this to how many megabytes when the space remaining feature turns to your chosen warning color.

+Note: This can be used in conjunction with a handy script if you need to ration the amount of photos you take on a long vacation.

 See this:

-http://chdk.wikia.com/wiki/UBASIC/Scripts:Photo_Rations script.
+http://chdk.wikia.com/wiki/UBASIC/Scripts:\Photo\Rations script.